TomasKamusaki/Splunk-Ubuntu-25.04-Fail/README.md

 Spent arount 15 hours for 2 days on Splunk.
 Day befor spent 6-7 hours but got the same result with Wazuh.

+Was using my home lab: 2 computers wich had closed local network without internet + one more laptop with internet conection to be able to send something on usb and after share + old router

 During this project, I explored installing and configuring Splunk Universal Forwarder for the first time as part of my introduction to cybersecurity and Linux/Windows systems.
 I used ChatGPT as a technical assistant to guide me through commands, troubleshooting, and configuration steps.

 What I Attempted: